Redocly/redocly-cli/docs/commands/lint.md

 ```

 :::success Tip
-To learn more about preprocessors and rules, refer to the [custom plugins](../resources/custom-plugins.md) page.
+To learn more about preprocessors, rules, and decorators, refer to the [custom plugins](../custom-plugins/index.md) page.
 :::

 ### Lint config file